 Once you find a psychiatrist you want to work with, whether it be via a referral or any other way, you’ll begin with a consultation appointment.
 You should expect to spend some time during the initial call discussing your needs and expectations about what you hope to get out of mental health treatment.

 You can use that time to uncover what type of treatment you need their help with.
-Some of the mental health conditions a psychiatrist may treat include:
+A mental health condition a psychiatrist may treat includes, but isn’t limited to:

 - Bipolar disorder